Ko Panyi: How to Visit Thailand’s Iconic Floating Village

 Mangroves of Phang Nga Bay

-Arriving & Navigating Ko Panyi
+Arriving and Navigating Ko Panyi

 Limestone wall of Ko Panyi